 - When the application layer initialization is successfully concluded, the dynamic configuration procedure is completed and the X2 interface is operational.

+The following principles apply for the exchange of served cell information:

 - eNBs shall keep neighbouring eNBs and en-gNBs updated with the complete list of served E-UTRA cells while the X2 interface is operational.

 - en-gNBs shall inform neighbouring eNBs of the complete list of served NR served cell during application layer initialization, and keep neighbouring eNBs updated with the complete list of served NR served cells, or, if requested by the eNB, with a limited list of served NR cells, while the X2 interface is operational.